patronik/magentoTools/README.md

 5. jom
 6. jom install

+Notes:
 Jom itself is qt version of make program.
 Using jom instead nmake is preferable in order to avoid problems during build.

 Replace -static parameter by -shared if you want to deploy your applications dynamically linked against other libraries.

+Do the following before shared aplication build.
+1. remove qt.conf from application resources listed in qt.rc.
+2. remove qt.conf file from project directory.

 Add the following lines to you project.pro file in order to build application statically.
 QMAKE_LFLAGS = -static -static-libgcc -static-libstdc++
 CONFIG += release
 CONFIG += static